riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 **In this guide, we will**
 - Create a database to explore data loading
 - Use the Astra data loader to load example data
-- Use the Astra data loader to load YOUR data
+- Use the Astra data loader to load a CSV
 - Use DSBulk with the Astra Shell

 # Prerequisites